Center-of-Imaging-Biomarker-Development/chp_seg/README.md

 This Docker image requires T1-weighted, T2-weighted, or FLAIR images in nifti format (.nii or .nii.gz) as inputs.

-To convert your DICOM files into nifti format, you can use [dcm2niix](https://github.com/rordenlab/dcm2niix), a multiplatform and open source software.
+To convert your DICOM files into nifti format, you can use [dcm2niix](https://github.com/rordenlab/dcm2niix), a multiplatform and open-source software.

 ## Outputs

-For each processed image, the following files will be produced and stored separately in folder named *filename* (where *filename* is replaced by the original filename):
+For each processed image, the following files will be produced and stored separately in a folder named *filename* (where *filename* is replaced by the original filename):

 * *filename*.nii.gz: Native image corrected for N4 inhomogeneity
 * *filename*_chp_mask.nii.gz: Segmentation maps of the choroid plexus structures